 By knowing the basic interval shapes you reduce your mental effort massively.
 For more about these shapes, have a look at this other post.

 Finally, music ultimately comes down to light and shade, tension and resolution, and phrasing… This is all controlled through interval usage, and rhythm.

 I hope this helps clarify for you, and gets you going on your musical journey.

-By the way, if you want to explore all this yourself, you can with emuso/Studio (All the above diagrams were made using emuso.
+By the way, if you want to explore all this yourself, try our free 14-day trial.
+(All the above diagrams were made using emuso.
 Just bring up a chord or scale, and repeatedly press the letter “i” on your keyboard to flip labels from senitones to proper interval names to note names).
 See you soon!